Dopamine Deficiency

 Dopamine deficiency refers to a decrease in dopamine levels.
 Conditions like Parkinson’s disease or depression have been linked to low dopamine levels.
 It could also increase your vulnerability to risky behaviors or addictive tendencies.

-Low Dopamine Levels – Causes
+Low Dopamine Level Causes

 Dopamine, the neurotransmitter, is synthesized in specific brain areas.
 If the parts of your brain involved in dopamine synthesis are injured, you may experience decreased dopamine levels.
 When the nerve cell receptors fail to pick up and transmit dopamine properly, it can lead to a deficiency of dopamine in the body.